Stockton University Atlantic City FAQ

 Atlantic City has many wonderful, diverse dining options.
 Within the Chelsea neighborhood, where the Atlantic City campus is located, there are a number of great local dining options, from pizza, burgers and wings, to Mexican and Italian, Vietnamese and Chinese, to seafood and fine dining.
 Many of these places also offer takeout and delivery.
 There is also a new Super Rite Aid pharmacy, a local grocery store, a bank, a gym, carwash, bookstore, barbershop, hair salon and several other small businesses and shops within walking distance of the Atlantic City campus.

 Shuttle services will be coordinated in conjunction with the academic schedules of both the Galloway and AC Gateway campuses.
-Several test runs indicate it takes 30 minutes, door to door, both to and from, campuses.
+Students, faculty and staff are encouraged to use the shuttles.
 Learn more about shuttle service.

 There is no anticipated increase in transportation fees for Atlantic City residential or commuter students to Atlantic City compared to Galloway campus students.